Wedding Venue Marketing: 5 Tips for Wedding Venues

 2. Get social

 As we all spend more and more time on social media it is important you are showcasing your venue to it’s full potential here too.
 Instagram and Facebook are great platforms that can help you connect with couples.
+Not sure what to post, then get content ideas for your venue on Instagram on this post here.

 Spending on targeted ads can focus your posts to your target market but even without spending a penny it is vital to be on these platforms and more importantly to be active.